paritytech/canvas/README.md

 it starts Polkadot and registers the Canvas parachain on it automatically.

 1. Install it: `yarn global add polkadot-launch` or `npm i polkadot-launch -g`.
-1. Check that the paths in `polkadot-launch/config.json` point to the `polkadot` and `canvas` executable.
+1. Check that the paths in `polkadot-launch/config.json` point to the `polkadot` and `canvas` executables.
 1. `polkadot-launch polkadot-launch/config.json`

 ## Building from source